tomp332/Espia_Server/README.md

 </div>

 ### Espia Client
+### Overview
+Espia client is written in c++ and is available in the Espia_Client fork.
+The client works in 2 stages:
+  1. Launcher - which launches and downloads the espia.exe file from the server.
+  2. Espia - The actual client that executes and collects all plugins available.
+At the end of the execution , the server will have all product results in the current session_id directory that will be explained in the next section.

+### Fork it

+### Server
 1. All retrieved products from Espia Client will be rendered and created on a local directory by their own session_id that is randomly generated.

 <img src="./media/screenshot1.png" alt="Tree example" width=250 height=150>

 2. final_results.json will include all retrieved data from the remote target

+3.
 <br>